unicode-org/message-format-wg/spec/formatting.md

    A _local-declaration_ binds the resolved value of an _expression_ to a _variable_.
-   Thus, the output of one _function_ is potentially the _operand_ of another _function_.
-In other words, formatting functions compose with each other.
+   Thus, the output of one _function_ is potentially the _operand_ of another _function_, or the value of one of the _options_ for another function.
    For example, in
    ```
    .input {$n :number minIntegerDigits=3}
    .local $n1 = {$n :number maxFractionDigits=3}
    ```
-   the second call to `:number` composes with the first call.
+   the output of the first call to `:number` is the input of the second call to `:number`.

-   In addition, selector functions compose with formatting functions in the sense that a selector function's _operand_ may be the output of any formatting function.

-   Implementations SHOULD provide a means for formatting functions to compose with each other and for formatting functions to compose with selector functions.
-   Implementations that provide a means for defining custom functions SHOULD provide a means for those functions to return values that contain enough information
-   (e.g. the resolved _operand_ and _option_ values
-   that the function was called with) to be used as inputs to subsequent function calls.
+   Implementations that provide a means for defining custom functions SHOULD provide a means for function implementations to return values that contain enough information (e.g. the resolved _operand_ and _option_ values that the function was called with) to be used as arguments to subsequent calls to the function implementations.
-   For example, an implementation in a typed programming language MAY define an interface that custom functions implement.
+   For example, a MessageFormat implementation in a typed programming language MAY define an interface for custom function implementations.
-   Such an interface SHOULD define an implementation-specific argument type `T` and return type `U` for custom formatting functions such that `U` can be coerced to `T` without loss of information.
+   Such an interface SHOULD define an implementation-specific argument type `T` and return type `U` for implementations of formatting functions such that `U` can be coerced to `T` without loss of information.
    The type `U`
-   (or a type that `U` can be coerced to without loss of information) SHOULD also be the input type of custom selector functions.
+   (or a type that `U` can be coerced to without loss of information) SHOULD also be the input type of implementations of custom selector functions.
+   Implementations of specific functions MAY signal errors if supplied an _operand_ that does not make sense for the particular function being implemented.

 > [!NOTE]
-> In the Tech Preview, the spec leaves the behavior of the previous
+> The behavior of the previous example is
-> example implementation-dependent.
+> implementation-dependent.
 Supposing that
 > the external input variable `n` is bound to the string `"1"`,
 > and that the implementation formats to a string,
 > the formatted result of the following message: